Riminder/riminder-resumes-exporter/README.md

 ```

 ## description
-  resume_exporter get profile's documents of candidates from the sources that you selected.
+  resume_exporter get profile's documents of candidates and profile parsing from the sources that you selected.
   These documents are dump in the target directory you selected under the following path: `$taget_path/$source_name_$source_id/$profile_id/*`

 ## options